 Our server, Ray, enthusiastically shared her favorite menu items, which ended up being some of ours too.
 Chef Troy truly has winning recipes on there if not by formal awards by our judgement.
 He’s a seasoned chef in the region with a lot of farm-to-table experience through the years.
 His passion for food sincerely shines through in the twist on southern favorites’ flavors and presentation.
 He’s given a lot of freedom to change the menu so while some staples remain on there no matter the month (like the customer favorite, “AO” Burger whose buns are made and baked fresh, daily) others may change with the seasons.

 We also tried the pork dumplings, buttermilk biscuits with Maldon flaky salt on top (the best salt ever!), catfish entree on a dreamy bed of broccoli-rice casserole, and short ribs with Moroccan spices and cauliflower.
-We had the “Not Your Grandma’s” Chocolate Pudding for dessert.
+The “Not Your Grandma’s” Chocolate Pudding was perfect for dessert.

 The next night we split a burger (which was incredible) that comes with a side of fries and, as you may have guessed, had to have an order of wings again.
 Like I said, we’ve dreamed about them since the first time we had them.
 If only Amber Ox was closer to Raleigh or New York!
 (All the more reason to visit Williamsburg again.)